-When choosing this method of planning, parents must consider the potential physical, emotional and financial damage that is also done to the family members who are personally involved in delivering their long term care.
+Parents must consider the potential physical, emotional and financial damage that is also done to the family members who are personally involved in delivering their long-term care.

-There are a myriad of issues to consider when a family gets involved in their parent’s long term care plan; among them:
+There are a myriad of issues to consider when a family gets involved in their parent’s long-term care plan.

 - Time Management